alexandercarls/blog/posts/markdoc-nbb-clojure/index.md

 - Create a minimalistic blogging site to get started blogging about my Clojure journey.
 - Write blog posts in Markdown
-- Use functionality from [MarkDoc](https://markdoc.io) with React
+- Use functionality from [MarkDoc](https://markdoc.io) with [React](https://reactjs.org)
 - [Tailwind CSS](https://tailwindcss.com/)
 - Create static HTML for each Markdown post.
 - Deploy with [Netlify](https://www.netlify.com).
-- Must work without JavaScript on the Browser
+- Must work without JavaScript on the browser
 - RSS Feed
 - Comments support with GitHub
 - No CI/CD.
 Given the short scope of the project.
 Running commands on my local machine is OK.